Atlas (computer): Software

-Hardware/software integration

 From the outset, Atlas was conceived as a supercomputer that would include a comprehensive operating system.
 The hardware included specific features that facilitated the work of the operating system.
 For example, the extracode routines and the interrupt routines each had dedicated storage, registers and program counters; a context switch from user mode to extracode mode or executive mode, or from extracode mode to executive mode, was therefore very fast.